johnrobisoniv/GTiff-compare/README.md

 Our workflow is as follows:

 1 Using the GDAL library, we open our GeoTIFFs and gather information to be used in our main function.

-2 We then pull the raster band info as an array, enabling simple comparison of the pixels by index.
+2 We then pull the raster band info as a 2D array, enabling simple comparison of the pixels by index.

-3 Finally, we perform our band math and append the result to our receptacle array.
+3 Next, we perform our band math and append the result to a subarray.
+(The array is required because we need to output a 2D array - that is, an array of arrays.)

+4 We append our subarray (representing a row of differences) to the main difference array, then move on to the next row.

 Et voila!
-Return an array that holds values representing the differences between two GeoTIFFs.
+We finally return an array that holds subarrays representing the rows of differences between two GeoTIFFs.

 I am new here and always open to suggestions as to how to improve my code.
 Thanks!